Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Asian Longhorned Beetle (ALB)

-A large (1-1.5 inch) black beetle with white spots and long antennae.
+A large (1-1.5 inch) black beetle (Anoplophora glabripennis) with white spots and long antennae.
 Native to China.
 ALB attacks maples, elms, willows, birches, and other hardwoods.
 Unlike EAB, there’s no effective chemical treatment for established infestations.

 ALB has been found and eradicated in several US locations (New York, New Jersey, Massachusetts, Ohio).
 The USDA runs an aggressive eradication program that involves removing and chipping every infested tree plus all host trees within a quarantine zone.
+A single detection can mean the removal of thousands of trees in a half-mile radius.

 Exit holes: Perfectly round, about 3/8 inch in diameter.
 Much larger than EAB holes.
 Look for these on the trunk and main branches from late summer through fall.
+You’ll also see coarse sawdust frass in branch crotches and at the base of the tree.
+The larvae create tunnels up to an inch in diameter deep inside the heartwood, causing structural weakening that makes branches fall without warning.

 Bark Beetles